 2. Calgary, Alberta

 Last year, Calgary was sitting at number one.
-Why did it get bumped to number two?
+Why did it get bumped to number two in Top 10 Places to Live in Canada?
 It was minor things with the unemployment rates, housing affordability, and population growth which can lead to more congestion.
 Still a beautiful place that offers a great Canadian tradition, The Calgary Stampede.

 3. Strathcona County, Alberta